COVID-19 Contact-Confirming Application

-COVID-19 Contact-Confirming Application, abbreviated as COCOA, is a COVID-19 application for smartphones provided by the Ministry of Health, Labour and Welfare of Japan.
+COVID-19 Contact-Confirming Application (COCOA) is a COVID-19 application for smartphones provided by the Ministry of Health, Labour and Welfare of Japan.
 The application uses Bluetooth to detect and record suspected close contacts between users.
 If the contact is diagnosed with COVID-19, the user will be notified.
 After receiving the notification, the user can consider self-isolation or go to a medical institution for treatment.

 Development

 On May 20, 2020, Apple and Google began to provide the public health authorities of various countries with the new coronavirus infection notification (English: Exposure Notification).
 On May 26, 2020, the "New Coronavirus Infectious Disease Countermeasures Technical Team" released a specification that defines the contact confirmation application and related systems that use this API.
 After Persol Process & Technology received the project management and maintenance order with a price of 41.04 million yen, it subcontracted it to two companies, including Microsoft Japan and Fixer.
 The application itself is developed by the open source community "COVID-19 Radar Japan" composed of private IT technicians.
 The members include Japanese Microsoft employees, and Persol Process & Technology is responsible for maintenance and adjustments.
 On June 15, the Nikkei reported that the application was developed by Microsoft in the United States, and Microsoft in Japan later denied the content of the report.

 At 15:00 on June 19, 2020, Google Play and App Store began to provide the 1.0.0 (initial trial version) version of the application.
 This version does not link to the information control and management support system (HER-SYS) of people infected with the new coronavirus, and there are many problems.
 Version 1.1.1 (trial version) fixes the problems of the previous version, and after accessing the above system, it will be published to the App Store on June 30, 2020, and to Google Play on July 1, 2020.
 The Ministry of Health, Labour and Welfare stated that it will maintain the trial version for about one month after its release (June 19, 2020), revising the design and functions.

 On September 13, 2022, Digital Minister Taro Kono said that COCOA will be discontinued as Tokyo continues to simply details on COVID-19 patients' names and other details.